cddesja/profileR/README.md

 profileR

-Title: Profile Analysis and Its Applications
+Title: Profile Analysis of Multivariate Data in R

-Description: This package provides a set of tools that implement the profile
+Description: The package profileR provides a set of data analysis and visualization tools
-    analysis and cross-validation techniques described in Davison & Davenport (2002) and Bulut (2013).
+    to implement multivariate analysis, profile analysis, and cross-validation techniques described in Davison & Davenport (2002) and Bulut (2013).

 Author: Okan Bulut <okanbulut84@gmail.com>, Christopher David Desjardins
     <cddesjardins@gmail.com>